Quarantine at El Ganzo: Background

 After a short round of reunion shows the autumn before, The Whitest Boy Alive released "Serious", their first new song in over a decade, in March 2020, and were booked to play a festival in Mexico.
 The members of the band, who had been spending the winter in different parts of the world, arrived separately in Mexico over the course of March, only for the growing COVID-19 crisis to led to the festival's cancellation the day before it was due to take place.
 Furthermore, outgoing flights were cancelled, preventing the band from returning home immediately.
 The band were invited to record another new song at the Hotel El Ganzo in San José del Cabo over the course of a few days, but travel restrictions put in place by Baja California Sur made it impossible for members Marcin Öz and Daniel Nentwig, who had been staying in Mexico City, to join Maschat and Øye for the already-booked recording session.
 After deciding that working remotely would not suit the band's dynamic, Öz and Nentwig returned to Europe, and one of the Hotel El Ganzo's owners, Bear Kittay, invited the remaining members to stay and use the studio indefinitely.
 Maschat and Øye enlisted other musicians isolated in the resort city to record solo material by both of them.
 The songs were written over a long period, with some tracks new, and others reworked from previously shelved ideas dating back by as much as 15 years, long before the band's initial 2014 split; Erlend Øye had previously attempted to record "Price" as part of the duo Kings of Convenience, and later with the Sicilian trio La Comitiva who he had recently collaborated with, but did not find the results satisfactory.

-After Maschat and Øye returned home during the summer, as permitted, the album's existence was revealed on the 20th of July by Bubble Records via a series of social media posts simultaneously announcing the July 31 release date.
+After Maschat and Øye returned home during the summer, as permitted, the album's existence was revealed on 20 July by Bubble Records via a series of social media posts simultaneously announcing the 31 July release date.
 Clara Cebriárn provided the artwork, as the hotel's "Visual Artist in Residence" for the period.
-A music video for the song 'Quarantime' was later produced using footage submitted by fans illustrating their experiences under the restrictions during the pandemic, premiering on YouTube on September 13 the same year.
+A music video for the song 'Quarantime' was later produced using footage submitted by fans illustrating their experiences under the restrictions during the pandemic, premiering on YouTube on 13 September the same year.